 Iretioluwa Cadmus holds a Masters of Science in Environmental Management.
 She has volunteered on SMACON field projects since 2019 and enjoys interacting with local community members living on park boundaries.
 Ireti also has experience working with young children.
 She brings her expertise to educating and promoting awareness on ecosystem services and fun ways to conserve bats and other biodiversity.

 Elizabeth Usen is a Plant ecologist and Teaching Assistant at the the Akwa Ibom state University.
 She is an alumnus of the Tropical Biology Association field course (2016/Kirindy).
-She is interested in tropical forest ecology and conservation of endangered tree species.
-She brings to SMACON her experience from social media engagement and local people interaction.
+Elizabeth is interested in tropical forest ecology and conservation, and explores ways to better engage the public on science through her writing.
+As a consultant at SMACON she brings her experience from social media engagement and working with local people.